raoconnor/raoconnor.github.io/_posts/2025-01-01-tech-book-must-reads.md

 ####  The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations
 *Gene Kim, Kevin Behr, George Spafford*

 **Why read this:** The follow-on to 'The Phoenix Project', it elaborates on the ‘three ways': **Flow, Feedback and Continuous Improvement**, and explains how lean manufacturing principles apply to the technology value stream.
-There is so much in this book, I’m shocked so many who work in the industry have not read it.
+There is so much in this book, It should be standard text for all in technology.

 ---

 ####  Cloud FinOps
 *JR Storment & Mike Fuller*

-**Why read this:**  This sets out the roadmap for adopting and maturing FinOps discipline, is required reading for FinOps Certification, more importantly it exposes some why cloud costs are must higher than typically than forcast.
+**Why read this:**  This sets out the roadmap for adopting and maturing FinOps discipline, is required reading for FinOps Certification, more importantly it exposes why cloud costs are higher than typically than forcast.
+Fundamental reading for anyone responsable for estimating the cost of cloud.

 ---

 ####  The ROI Story
 *Steven Kaplan*

 **Why read this:** This is for anyone involved in understanding the cost of IT infrastructure.
-It may be best read before Cloud FinOps as they complement each other.
+Maybe it is be best read before Cloud FinOps as they complement each other.
+This is important reading as your career develops and understanding how to talk to management about cost becomes important.

 ---